Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Makkusu uses his UBI credit to become the sponser of the cheapest cybervator he could find.
 Akia/Spike tells him he spent more money than he can make in a year as he buys majority of her stock shares in credit.
 He does not know how much money he has made as a cybervator an maybe doesnt even know he is a cybervator.

+		Makkusu is getting bullied first they verbally abuse him.
 Akia tells haha look at Makkusu trying to get buff you think that just because you are geting in shape you will become a cybervator. lets see what you got.
+They then begin pushing him at this point the alert system on his CSD turns yellow or orange at which point the CSD says the threat level and ask Makkusu if he would like assistance he says no. one of the bullies Akia his it turned orange/yellow the leader then says don't worry the Cybervators will only come if it turns red or Makkusu asks for help which he says would never happen.

-		It appears like he might stand up for his self but he doesn't
+		It appears like he might stand up for his self but he doesn't.
+Just as Makkusu is pushed or about to be pushed to the ground Minia appears the bullies run away.
+After they run away Makkusu ask what are you doing here and shes say i'm your Nia remember.
+Minia asks Makkusu if he is alright to which he replies that he is fine and that they are just bullies and tells her thanks but that he didn't need her help and that it never reached level red and she says she just happened to notice it rising and decided to intervene on her own “and besides I was bored anyway”

 	- Makkusu might not have enough points
 	- Someone he helped before allows him to compete